Wow! The Text of This Book Appears When You Try to Set It on Fire

 Once the pages start to cool down, the text fabes away back into the black nothingness of the blank ink abyss.
 Because Faber is a character from the book.
 And “fades” is a word meaning “to gradually go faint or disappear.”
 Really beatty-ing this reference like a dead horse, huh?

 The special edition is set to be released in 2018.
-While you save your money for a copy and a heat lamp, maybe give one of these nine life-changing books in the meantime.
-Or just pick up the dictionary and read it cover to cover; this is how long it should take you.
+While you save your money for a copy and a heat lamp, pick up the dictionary and read it cover to cover; this is how long it should take you.